JStonham/notes/README.md

 The home folder can be written as `/home/username` (e.g.`/home/jen`) or `~`.

 The command `pwd` (print working directory) will print the current directory to the screen.
+For example, if I am in my home directory it will print `/home/jen`.

 The command `echo $0` will print the name of the shell you are using.

-The command `echo $?` will find the value of the last executed command and return it as a number.
-If the value exists then a `0` will be returned.
-If the value does not exist a number other than `0` will be returned (which number depends on the shell you are using).
+The command `echo $?` will find the return value of the last program that was executed.
+Since all programs return a number this command will also return a number.
+If the program was executed without any issues, the convention is for a `0` to be returned.
+If the program encountered issues during execution then a number other than `0` will be returned (which number depends on the shell you are using).

-The command `cat` followed by a filename will show you the contents of a file.
-This command only works for files (it is like `ls` for directories).
-Avoid `cat ls` as the result is binary.
+The command `cat` followed by a filename will show you the contents of a file (it is similar to `ls` for directories).
+Note: `cat` only works well for files.

 ## Unix Environment Variables